Deos, a Time & Space Partitioned, Multi-core Enabled, RTOS Verified to DO-178C/ED-12C DAL A

 DDC-I's open and competitive services model enables customers and third parties to create their own Deos BSP, drivers, & other Deos components.

-Portability - Binary certifiable objects promote plug & play reuse, with minimal certification effort.
+Portability - Binary objects promote plug & play reuse, with minimal re-verification effort.

 High-level OS facilities enable applications to migrate with minimal change (e.g., IOI resolves different I/O interfaces types).